AdaCore/spark2014/docs/lrm/source/subprograms.rst

    are not permitted.]
 The Ghost assertion policy in effect at any point of a SPARK program shall be either Check or Ignore.

-.. _tu-fe-ghost_entities-08:
+.. _tu-fe-ghost_entities-07:

-8. A ghost type or object shall not be effectively volatile.
+7. A ghost type or object shall not be effectively volatile.
     A ghost object shall not be imported or exported.
     [In other words, no ghost objects for which reading or writing would constitute an external effect (see Ada RM 1.1.3).]

+.. _tu-fe-ghost_entities-08:

+8. A ghost primitive subprogram of a non-ghost type extension shall not override an inherited non-ghost primitive subprogram.
+    A non-ghost primitive subprogram of a type extension shall not override an inherited ghost primitive subprogram.
+    [A ghost subprogram may be a primitive subprogram of a non-ghost tagged type.
+    A ghost type extension may have a non-ghost parent type or progenitor;
+    primitive subprograms of such a type may override inherited (ghost or non-ghost) subprograms.]

 .. _tu-fe-ghost_entities-09:

-9. A type extension shall be a ghost type if and only if its parent type and all of its progenitor types are ghost types.
-    [However, a non-ghost tagged type may have a ghost primitive subprogram.]
+9. A Ghost pragma which applies to a declaration occuring in the visible part of a package shall not occur in the private part of that package.
+    [This rule is to ensure that the ghostliness of a visible entity can be determined without having to look into the private part of the enclosing package.]

 .. _tu-fe-ghost_entities-10:

-10. A Ghost pragma which applies to a declaration occuring in the visible part of a package shall not occur in the private part of that package.
-     [This rule is to ensure that the ghostliness of a visible entity can be determined without having to look into the private part of the enclosing package.]

-.. _tu-fe-ghost_entities-11:

-11. A ghost entity shall only be referenced:
+10. A ghost entity shall only be referenced:

     * from within an assertion expression; or